 Whether your school or business is deploying five mobile devices or 50,000 mobile devices, LocknCharge can help guide your investment to make sure you’re making the best use of your technology funds.
 Get in touch today!

-As the Director of Instructional Technology for Putnam City Schools in Oklahoma, Charri Stratton understands the variety of challenges administrators face when it comes to mobile device deployments and BYOD environments.
+As the Director of Instructional Technology for Putnam City Schools in Oklahoma, Charri Stratton understands the variety of challenges administrators face when it comes to integrating technology in the classroom.
 To tackle these challenges, Putnam City Schools puts curriculum at the forefront of its technology deployment.
 Stratton elaborates, “We thought about why we wanted to put iPads in the hands of kids, how that would affect their learning, and letting that guide us in our deployment.”

 When assessing if technology can provide a better model to the practice of assigning traditional homework, they start by asking four questions: